italy-banner-1438x300

 Toll roads

-And, if you’re planning to do a lot of driving, it’s well worth adding the costs to your budget as they can soon add up, and you don’t want to be left short of funds at the exit booth.
+If you’re planning to do a lot of driving, it’s well worth adding the costs to your budget as they can soon add up - you don’t want to be left short of funds at the exit booth.

 A useful source for planning your journeys is the Autostrade website, which allows you to find the best routes, and offers real-time traffic and weather information.
 It even gives locations of the best fuel prices.